 » These seeds sprout best if placed in the refrigerator for 8 weeks, after an initial 6 weeks at room temperature.
 This tricks the seeds into thinking that winter has passed.
 The tips below explain the process.

-For the next 6 weeks, keep the baggie in an area that will stay about 65-75 degrees (17-24ºC).
-Cooler conditions at night are okay; avoid temperatures above 78ºF (26ºC) during the day.
-I recommend placing a minimum/maximum thermometer near the baggie.
+Place a seed in each container and cover with 1/4 inch (1 cm) of soil.
+Add water until even moist.
+For the next 6 weeks, keep them in an area that will stay about 65-77 degrees (17-25ºC).
+Cooler conditions at night are okay; avoid temperatures above 80ºF (27ºC) for prolonged periods.
+I recommend placing a minimum/maximum thermometer near the pots.

-After 6 weeks, zip up the baggie and move it into a refrigerator that stays above 37º F (2ºC).
-Inside the door is usually the warmest part of a refrigerator.
+After 6 weeks, seal them in a plastic container or strong bag, and place them into a refrigerator that stays above 37º F (2ºC).
 Keep them there for 8 weeks.
 There is a small chance they will sprout in the refrigerator, so mark your calendar to check on them after the second and fourth week, and remove any that have sprouted.

-After the 8 weeks in the refrigerator, pluck out the seeds and plant them 1/4 inch deep (7 mm) in individual pots 3-5 inches tall (8-12 cm).
-Use the same soil mix as before, and again keep them at 65-75 degree temperatures (17-24ºC) and keep the soil evenly moist.
-If you enclose the pots in a plastic container or bag to maintain moisture, leave it open slightly to allow fresh air to enter.
+Remove them after 8 weeks in the refrigerator, and keep them at the same temperature range stated earlier.
+If you enclose the pots in a plastic container to maintain moisture, leave it open slightly to allow some fresh air to enter, to prevent stem rot later.

-They should begin sprouting 4 to 8 weeks after removing them from the refrigerator, but allow up to 20 weeks for any slow ones, especially in cooler temperatures.
+They should begin sprouting around 6 to 8 weeks after removing them from the refrigerator, but allow up to 20 weeks for any slow ones.
 Once they sprout give them bright light, but shade them from strong afternoon sun.